istudyatuni/kotync/docs/install.md

 3. Version prefixes:
     - Without prefix: server with SQLite as storage
     - `VERSION-mysql`: server with MySQL
-    - `VERSION-original`: server with MySQL from original server
+    - `VERSION-original`: server with MySQL that can run on top of database created by the original server

 ### With docker-compose